 -St. Charles Lwanga Students, Nairobi Kenya, 2018

-Global Citizenship: Engage is an action focused virtual conference for students and teachers in grades 7-12 designed with the complexities of teaching and learning during a pandemic in mind.
-With a mix of pre-recorded presentations and live workshops, this free-t0-attend virtual conference has something for every learner and every schedule.
-Whether joining as a classroom for a single presentation or participating as an individual in every workshop, Global Citizenship: Engage is sure to inspire a sense of wonder at the world and our place in it.
+Global Citizenship: Engage was an action focused virtual conference for students and teachers in grades 7-12 that was designed with the complexities of teaching and learning during a pandemic in mind.
+Global Citizenship: Engage was created to inspire a sense of wonder at the world and our place in it.

 Untangle the concept of global citizenship through high interest presentations and workshops

 Develop an understanding of diverse perspectives and learn some of the ways others are working for a more sustainable and equitable future

 Explore themes of justice and discover ways to engage by thinking globally and acting locally